Skip to content

 • All conditions must hold at bar close

-• Prevents mid-bar false signals
+• Prevents mid-bar false events

-• Ensures stability before signal display
+• Ensures stability before event display

 βœ… Knowledge Check